galaxyproject/training-material/topics/dev/tutorials/community-tool-table/tutorial.md

 > 4. Click on **Add file** drop-down menu on the top
 > 5. Select **Create a new file**
 > 6. Fill in `tools_to_exclude` in `Name of your file`
-> 7. Add the `Galaxy wrapper id` of the tools to exlude with 1 tool identifier per row
+> 7. Add the `Galaxy wrapper id` of the tools to exclude, with 1 tool identifier per row
 > 8. Submit your changes as before
 > 9. Wait for the Pull Request to be merged
 >
 {: .hands_on}

-## Add a list of tools to really keep
+## Add a list of tools to keep

 > <hands-on-title>Add a list of tools to keep</hands-on-title>
 >